Skip to main content

 The University of Kentucky Gaines Center for the Humanities has selected 12 undergraduate students as new scholars for the Gaines Fellowship Program.

 The Gaines Fellowship is presented in recognition of outstanding academic performance, demonstrated ability to conduct independent research, an interest in public issues and a desire to enhance understanding of the human condition through the humanities.
-Founded in 1984 by a generous gift
+Founded in 1984 by a generous gift from John and

 By Chris Crumrine, Amy Jones-Timoney, Kody Kiser, and Brad Nally